 And if you’re focused on fat loss, a study published in Food Nutrition Research found that pea protein helps fight off hunger and can reduce the likelihood of overeating.

 What About Rice, Hemp, and Soy?

-Rice and hemp protein are not complete proteins.
+Unlike pea protein, rice and hemp are not complete proteins.
 They are too low in a few important essential amino acids, such as lysine and leucine.

-Rice and hemp can also cause digestive and gastrointestinal (GI) issues, and have a gritty taste that is hard to mask without using artificial sweeteners or lots of sugar.
+Rice and hemp protein powders can also cause digestive and gastrointestinal (GI) issues, and have a gritty taste that is hard to mask without using artificial sweeteners or lots of sugar.

 More importantly, rice and hemp grow in standing water, and, therefore, are more likely to possess high levels of toxins and metals, such as arsenic.

 As for soy, it has two major drawbacks:

 - Soy contains “anti-nutrients” such as tannins, phytates, and trypsin inhibitors.
 These can cause issues with the absorption of vitamins and minerals and disrupt digestion.